sunfounder/pico-2w-kit/docs/source/pyproject/py_alarm_siren_lamp.rst

 7.3 Building an Alarm Siren Lamp
 =======================================================

-In this project, we'll create an **Alarm Siren Lamp** using the Raspberry Pi Pico 2w.
-This device simulates the flashing lights and siren sound of a police car or emergency vehicle.
+In this project, we'll create an **Alarm Siren Lamp** using the Raspberry Pi Pico 2 W. This device simulates the flashing lights and siren sound of a police car or emergency vehicle.
 It's a fun way to learn about PWM (Pulse Width Modulation), interrupts, and controlling multiple components like LEDs and buzzers.